mattrjackson/runtime_units_rs/README.md

 ## Quantities and Units

-This library consists of two sets of data structures:
+This library consists of three sets of data structures:
 1. Unit data structures.
 These store data regarding unit itself, and the storage of the unit definition itself (e.g. the dimensions of the unit, and the conversion factor to convert a given unit to its base quantity).
 These can be serialized (if serde is enabled), and converted to a utoipa schema (if the utoipa feature flag is enabled).
-2. Quantity data structures.
+2. Scalar Quantity data structures.
 These store a scalar value and an associated unit.
 Also serializable like the units, and most math operations can be performed on them directly (e.g. scalar Mul/Div, multipliying quantites by each other, equality operators).
+3. Array Quantity data structures.
+These store an array and an associated unit.
+Analogous to (2).

 # More details: